xan105/node-processMonitor/README.md

 /*
 Keep alive
 You don't need this if you have something else to keep the event loop running.
-This is just as an example so Node.js doesn't exit directly.
+This is just an example so Node.js doesn't exit directly.
 */
 setInterval(()=>{}, 1000 * 60 * 60);
 ```